TrackPolitics logoTrackPolitics

 Financial Interests

-Eight declared financial interests, including gifts, benefits and hospitality from UK sources; donations and other support for MP activities; visits outside the UK; and miscellaneous interests.
+Has eight declared financial interests, including gifts and hospitality from UK sources, donations and other support for activities as an MP, visits outside the UK, and miscellaneous items.

 Generated 21 February 2026